 Standard Definition (SD) viewing expect around 700MB per hour.
 For High Definition (HD) streaming expect around 3GB per hour.

 Streaming TV services will probably use up more data than any other single service each month.
-Regardless of whether you use Netflix, and Australian alternative like Presto or Stan, or even YouTube, streaming video is your number one data hog.
+Regardless of whether you use Netflix, Amazon Prime Video, Australian alternatives like Stan or Foxtel Play, or even YouTube, streaming video is your number one data hog.

 We've published a detailed article covering how much data each month you're likely to need for Netflix and similar services, the basic gist of which is: a lot.